microsoft/DirectX-Graphics-Samples/Samples/Desktop/D3D12HelloWorld/src/HelloTextureModified/RenderPassAuthoring.md

 ## RenderPass Fields

 `RenderPass` is declared in `RenderPassGraph.h`.
-Aggregate initialization must use this exact field order.
+Pass authoring should use `RenderPassBuilder` so the caller does not depend on aggregate field order.
+The final `RenderPass` still contains these fields internally.

 ```cpp
 struct RenderPass